 - a.
-Be able to apply the quantitative and qualitative use of energy conservation to examples involving gravitational potential energy, kinetic energy, and work done - b.
+Be able to apply the quantitative and qualitative use of energy conservation to examples involving gravitational potential energy, kinetic energy, and work done against resistive forces. - b.
 Understand and apply the principle of conservation of energy. - AP5.2 Know and be able to apply the equation: